The number of wallets on the Cardano network has exploded, topping 3 million for the first time.

 You can see the increase in Cardano wallets more fully over a longer period.
 For example, in December 2020, the Cardano blockchain had 190,000 wallets.
 The milestone reached represents a 1,200% increase in just over a year, and adoption shows no signs of slowing.

 On the other hand, staking on the Cardano network has also experienced significant growth, with 1,160,251 staking wallets holding 70% of the ADA supply, according to pool.pm data.

 Cardano updates, milestones, and growth

-Cardano's adoption growth has been strengthened by several upgrades and milestones achieved over the past few months.
-For one, Cardano (ADA) recently reached the 1,000 Smart Contracts milestone.
-This milestone was a product of the Alonzo upgrade in September 2021, which opened the door for the use of DApps and DeFi on the network.
+Several upgrades and milestones have strengthened Cardano’s adoption growth over the past few months.
+Cardano (ADA) recently reached the 1,000 Smart Contracts milestone.
+This milestone was a product of the Alonzo upgrade in September 2021, which opened the door for using DApps and DeFi on the network.

 Over the past few weeks, Cardano also officially launched the launch of two decentralized exchanges (DEX): MuesliSwap and SundaeSwap.
-The latter suffered from a high trading volume on its debut, generating network congestion, which caused many transactions to be delayed on the network.
+The latter suffered from a high trading volume on its debut.
+This problem generated network congestion, which caused many delayed transactions on the network.

-Another essential milestone recorded by Cardano occurred when it was announced that Pavia had become the first metaverse project of the Cardano network.
-This project issued a total of 100,000 virtual land parcels, which were minted as unique non-fungible tokens (NFT) with individual coordinates.
+Another essential milestone recorded by Cardano occurred when they announced that Pavia had become the first metaverse project of the Cardano network.
+This project issued 100,000 virtual land parcels minted as unique non-fungible tokens (NFT) with individual coordinates.